 - the name and address of the responsible person (if the PIF is made readily accessible)

 - the contact details of a physical person to contact in the case of necessity (if the cosmetic product has been imported into the UK)

 - the presence of substances in the form of nanomaterials and their identification

 - the frame formulation allowing for prompt and appropriate medical treatment in the event of difficulties

-When the cosmetic product is placed on the market, the responsible person must notify to the Commission the original labelling, and, where reasonably legible, a photograph of the corresponding packaging.
+When the cosmetic product is placed on the market, the responsible person must notify to the UK Government the original labelling, and, where reasonably legible, a photograph of the corresponding packaging.